How Do I Vote?

 Download an advance voting application or call the Sedgwick County Election Office at 660-7100 to request one.
-Voters can vote in person in advance 13 days before the scheduled election date at the Sedgwick County Election Office or during Early voting hours at one of 15 satellite voting locations the Thursday-Saturday prior to the scheduled election date (Tuesday-Saturday prior to November General Elections).
+Voters can vote in person in advance 15 days before the scheduled election date at the Sedgwick County Election Office or during Early voting hours at a Satellite Early Vote Center the Thursday-Saturday prior to the scheduled election date (Tuesday-Saturday prior to November General Elections).

 Where do I send my advance voting application?